-Marc Mulder is CCO at FRISS.
 Insurance companies are increasingly making use of digitization, but fraud detection projects are often put off.
-Marc is seriously worried about the arguments insurance companies give for why they choose to delay.
-There is much to be said against them.
+There is much to be said against that.

 Digital transformation and fraud prevention